Using query parameters

 Test dynamic parameters

-Any dynamic parameters you create are displayed in the UI above the Pipe, along with a "Test new values" button.
-Selecting this button opens a Test popup, populated with the default value of your parameters.
+Any dynamic parameters you create appears in the UI along with a "Test new values" button.
+Select this button to open a test dialog populated with the default value of your parameters.

-The Test popup is a convenient way to quickly test different Pipe values than the default ones without impacting production.
-Use the View API page to see endpoint metrics resulting from that specific combination of parameters.
-Close the popup to bring the Pipe back to its default production state.
+The test dialog is a convenient way to quickly test different Pipe values than the default ones without impacting production.
+Use the View API page to see API Endpoint metrics resulting from that specific combination of parameters.
+Close the dialog to bring the Pipe back to its default production state.

 Throw errors